Table of Contents

 Mutual fund managers employ various duration management strategies to optimize fixed-income portfolios:

-- Active Duration Targeting: Fund managers actively adjust the portfolio’s duration based on interest rate forecasts, economic indicators, and market conditions to achieve specific duration targets aligned with the fund’s investment objectives.
+Active Duration Targeting: Fund managers adjust the portfolio’s duration based on interest rate forecasts, economic indicators, and market conditions to achieve specific duration targets aligned with the fund’s investment objectives.

-- Barbell and Bullet Strategies: Barbell strategies involve investing in bonds with short and long durations while avoiding intermediate maturities, providing flexibility to capitalize on changing yield curve dynamics.
-Bullet strategies focus on maintaining a consistent duration profile across the yield curve, balancing risk and return.
+Barbell and Bullet Strategies: Barbell strategies involve investing in bonds with short and long durations while avoiding intermediate maturities, capitalizing on changing yield curve dynamics.
+Bullet strategies maintain a consistent duration profile across the yield curve, balancing risk and return.

-- Tactical Allocation: Fund managers tactically allocate the portfolio’s duration across different sectors, issuers, and geographies based on relative value assessments, yield spreads, and credit quality considerations, thus optimizing risk-adjusted returns.
+Tactical Allocation: Fund managers allocate the portfolio’s duration across different sectors, issuers, and geographies based on relative value assessments, yield spreads, and credit quality considerations, optimizing risk-adjusted returns.

 Practical Considerations for Duration Management